-The Swing Feeling team runs swing dancing classes and social events in the South of Greater Manchester.
+The Swing Feeling team runs swing dancing classes and social events.
 They encourage people through the doors of partner venues to experience upbeat, joyful, energetic atmosphere and an activity that contributes to their wellbeing.
 Swing dancing entertains participants and onlookers alike.

 But what is the swing feeling?